 Roger: Are you really asking that to the guy who, just last week, killed six people over nineteen dollars?

 - When Hayley returns from being sabotaged by Stan:

 - Another example is from the "American Dream Factory" B-story, where Roger enters carrying an abacus, an octopus and a hairdryer, but fails to explain the obscure thing he's doing because whatever Steve's doing with his guitar "looks more interesting."

 - Played for Laughs in "For Black Eyes Only", where it is revealed that Tearjerker survived falling into a volcano.
-You can survive a volcano if you fall in at just the right angle, apparently.
+You can survive a volcano if you fall in at just the right angle, according to Tearjerker himself.